oleksiy5/parallel/README.md

 # When to use Async/Await

+When such communications occur, the software on the client side cannot control or predict the speed of the response from the server.
+If the client sends a synchronous request to the server, the calling thread blocks until the server response is obtained and processed.
+Such blockage can lead to e.g. GUI or web application freezing completely for an unspecified period of time - which is definitely not desirable.
+On the positive side, however, the synchronous calls, preserve the program structure - calling the server synchronously is as easy (from the developer's point of view) as making a local call.

+Exercises how fast it is ... show on examples

 There are basically two scenarios where Async/Await is the right solution.

 /1/ **I/O-bound work**: Your code will be waiting for something, such as data from a database, reading a file, a call to a web service.
 In this case you should use Async/Await, but not use the Task Parallel Library.